Emacs: History

 Stallman saw a problem in too much customization and de facto forking and set certain conditions for usage.
 He later wrote:

 EMACS was distributed on a basis of communal sharing, which means all improvements must be given back to me to be incorporated and distributed.

-The original Emacs, like TECO, ran only on the PDP-10 running ITS.
+The original Emacs ran only on the PDP-10 running ITS.
 Its behavior was sufficiently different from that of TECO that it could be considered a text editor in its own right, and it quickly became the standard editing program on ITS.
 Mike McMahon ported Emacs from ITS to the TENEX and TOPS-20 operating systems.
 Other contributors to early versions of Emacs include Kent Pitman, Earl Killian, and Eugene Ciccarelli.
 By 1979, Emacs was the main editor used in MIT's AI lab and its Laboratory for Computer Science.